janpio/nodejs-cli-wrongruby/README.md

 `$ fakeruby`

-runs `fake.js` in the same repo - which is where an implementation to let `shelljs.which('ruby')` return the expected `/usr/bin/ruby` could live.
+runs `fake.js` in the same repo - which is where I overwrite `shelljs.which('ruby')` to return the expected `/usr/bin/ruby`.
+All other parameters return their original value.